liferay/liferay-docs/developer/frameworks/articles/02-dependency-injection/05-osgi-cdi-integration/03-using-osgi-services-in-a-bean.markdown

+---
+header-id=using-osgi-services-in-a-bean
+---

-# Using OSGi Services in a Bean [](id=using-osgi-services-in-a-bean)
+# Using OSGi Services in a Bean

 Any bean can use the `@org.osgi.service.cdi.annotations.Reference` annotation to inject OSGi services.
 It's the easiest way for a bean to access an OSGi service.
 Here's how to do it:

 1. Add a project dependency on the OSGi CDI Integration artifact.
 For example, here's the dependency to use in a Maven `pom.xml` file: